Get a Home Inspection in Colorado Springs

 “We Miss It, We Fix It” Inspection Guarantee

-Any company can boast of their merits, but we take pride in standing behind those words.
-Every inspection is backed by our premier “We Miss It, We Fix It Guarantee”.
+You can be confident in the inspection services we provide and the top notch inspectors who perform them.
+We take great pride in standing behind our work and backing every inspection with our premier “We Miss It, We Fix It Guarantee”.
 In the unlikely event our inspector misses something that should have been noted on the report and is within the standards of a non-invasive home inspection, we will send someone out to make repairs at no cost to you.
 PremierOne is local, and our team lives in this community.
 Our inspectors are your neighbors and will treat you as such with personal service and high integrity.
 We understand our reputation is on the line and, in a business that thrives by word of mouth, we can assure you we earn our excellent reputation by taking care of our clients who have put their trust in us.
 Click Here for More Information

 Nervous about your inspection?